 Let’s take an example of relationship between Teacher and Student.
 Multiple students can associate with a single teacher and a single student can associate with multiple teachers.
 But there is no ownership between the objects and both have their own lifecycle.
 Both can be created and deleted independently.

+What is Aggregation?

+Aggregation is a weak association.

 It is a specialized form of Association where all object have their own lifecycle but there is ownership.
 This represents “whole-part or a-part-of” relationship.
 This is represented by a hollow diamond followed by a line.